 A tiresome clump of a half dozen gang jerks swaggered toward him with cocky menace, three of them with pistols in their hands.
 Sure, they had the right to carry them, but these guys were pushing it.
 The gangbangers blocked most of the sidewalk, forcing people to step off the curb or sidle along a building front.

-The kid kept his cool as they came together, but one stride from colliding, he dropped his gaze and sidestepped.
+The kid held onto his cool until they came together but, one stride from colliding, he dropped his gaze and sidestepped.
 Never slowing, Hank walked on.

 This was going to be a good day.

 Jewel Washington pushed through the lunchtime flow of people that filled the plaza beside the Chicago River, searching for Murphy.
 The lard-ass cop said he’d be here, and her brother would be hurtin’ bad if she didn’t get the pink Timmy needed.

 A clot of gangstas swaggered through the crowd, dangling pistols in their hands, radiating dares no one answered.
 Creeps oughta get a life.
 Jewel cut wide, careful to avert her gaze even though she’d rather glare at them.
 But that could set them off.

 Instead, she lifted her face to the spring sun.
 Its warmth promised good things.
 Maybe it would add new dots to the spray of freckles like chocolate dots across her brown cheeks.

 She spotted Murphy, a fat blue boulder parting a stream of girly secretaries hurrying to cram in their noontime shopping, a boulder that leered at their bobbing chests.

 His piggy eyes stumbled across her when she closed in on him.
 He sent his gaze on its usual tour of her body—yeah, she was wearing a scoop-neck top and a miniskirt, but what the hell, couldn’t a girl enjoy a spring day without some slob feeling her up with his eyeballs?